El-Daro/valve-source-tools/README.md

 ## ValveSourceTools.SourceEngine — What does it do?

 Source Engine maps are packed in the `.bsp` format (see [BSP (Source)](https://developer.valvesoftware.com/wiki/BSP_(Source))).
-It's a map compiled for the game engine, but it's not the format you can work with in an editor ([Hammer](https://developer.valvesoftware.com/wiki/Valve_Hammer_Editor)).
-To work on a map you need to decompile it, which gives you a `.vmf` file.
+It's a map compiled for the game engine, but it's not the format you can work with in an editor ([Hammer or Hammer++](#map-editors)).
+To work on a map you need to [decompile](#bsp-decompilers) it, which gives you a `.vmf` file.
 Its structure is similar to JSON, except it allows for the same key to have numerous different values (so not the usual unique key-value pair).

 If a map is updated after the game was already shipped, devs don't change the whole `.bsp` file.
-Instead, they add additional files (`.lmp`, LUMP) that describe changes to the map.
+Instead, they add additional files (`.lmp`, [LUMP](https://developer.valvesoftware.com/wiki/Lump_file_format)) that describe changes to the map.
 These files are read and processed by the game engine when the map is loaded.

 Additionally, server admins may also want to introduce unique changes to the maps on their own servers.
-A common way to do that would be with the help of a **Metamod** plugin, **Stripper:Source**.
+A common way to do that would be with the help of a **Metamod** plugin, [**Stripper:Source**](#stripper).
 It allows you to *add*, *remove* or *modify* entities on the map without requiring clients to have the same version of the map, because all of the `.bsp` and `.lmp` files remain unchanged.
 All the changes are described in `.cfg` files with specific instructions for **Metamod** that are executed on map launch.

 However, there is no known way to work with those Stripper's config files locally in a map editor, no way to incorporate all the changes.
 That is, there wasn't until now...